jbnilles/programmingLanguageSelector/README.md

-# _Portfolio Landing Page_
+# _Program language selector_

-#### _A html page for my portfolio, 8/7/20_
+#### _A webpage for selecting a programming language to learn, 8/14/20_

 #### By _**Joseph Nilles**_

 ## Description

-_This is a landing page for my portfolio.
-It was created using HTML, CSS and the CSS framework Boostrap.
-This pages lists some projects that I have completed and links to their repository on github._
+_This is a program to help new programmers select a programming language for them to learn.
+The webpage has the user take a short quiz and then it will suggest a language for them to learn._

 ## Setup/Installation Requirements